 An Important Week for Equality in Maryland

-February 21, 2011 by Carolyn Simon, Associate Director of Digital Media
+February 21, 2011 by Carolyn Simon, Deputy Director of Digital Media

 For the last month, I’ve been working with Equality Maryland to bolster the great work they’ve been doing to pass gender identity non-discrimination legislation and marriage equality.
 This week, the state Senate is set to vote on the Religious Freedom and Civil Marriage Protection Act, or, SB 116.
 We need at least 24 votes to pass marriage equality and right now, 24 State Senators have committed their support.
 We have never been so close to recognizing all families in Maryland and we can’t afford to lose steam now.